School of Health Sciences and Human Performance

 Faculty as Advisers, Mentors, and Research Partners

-The strength of an HSHP degree emerges from a dedicated faculty who believe in and practice their areas of expertise and engage in scholarship and research with their students while fully supporting the integration of the liberal arts and sciences into their professional programs.
+The strength of an HSHP degree emerges from a dedicated faculty who believe in and practice their areas of expertise and engage in scholarship and research with their students while fully supporting the integration of the liberal arts and health sciences into their professional programs.

 National Academic Reputation